Inferring Dynamic Physical Properties from Video Foundation Models: Abstract

 \section{Abstract}

 We study the task of predicting dynamic physical properties from videos.
 More specifically, we consider physical properties that require {\em temporal} information to be inferred: elasticity of a bouncing object, viscosity of a flowing liquid, and dynamic friction of an object sliding on a surface.
-To this end, we make the following contributions: (i) We collect a new video dataset for each physical property, consisting of synthetic training and testing splits, as well as a real split for real world evaluation. (ii) We explore three ways to infer the physical property from videos: (a) an oracle method where we supply the visual cues that intrinsically reflect the property using classical computer vision techniques; (b) a simple read out mechanism using a visual prompt and trainable prompt vector for cross-attention on pre-trained video generative and self-supervised models; and (c) prompt strategies for Multi-modal Large Language Models (MLLMs). (iii) We show that video foundation models trained in a generative or self-supervised manner achieve a similar performance, though behind that of the oracle, and MLLMs are currently inferior to the other models, though their performance can be improved through suitable prompting.
+To this end, we make the following contributions: (i) We collect a new video dataset for each physical property, consisting of synthetic training and testing splits, as well as a real split for real world evaluation. (ii) We explore three ways to infer the physical property from videos: (a) an oracle method where we supply the visual cues that intrinsically reflect the property using classical computer vision techniques; (b) a simple read out mechanism using a visual prompt and trainable prompt vector for cross-attention on pre-trained video generative and self-supervised models; and (c) prompt strategies for Multi-modal Large Language Models (MLLMs). (iii) We show that a video foundation model trained in a generative (DynamiCrafter) or trained in a self-supervised manner (V-JEPA-2) achieve a generally similar performance, though behind that of the oracle, and that MLLMs are currently inferior to the other models, though their performance can be improved through suitable prompting.
+The dataset, model, and code are available at \url{https://www.robots.ox.ac.uk/~vgg/research/idpp/}.